 An insurer may strike a repair shop from a referral list, or deny placement thereon, provided the insurer files a statement with the Commissioner specifying the nature of the shop's failure to comply with the Industry Plan or with the agreement or proposed agreement between the insurer and the repair shop.
 A repair shop which claims that it has been improperly stricken from or denied placement on the list may demand arbitration.
 Such binding arbitration shall be conducted by a neutral arbitrator jointly agreed to the insurer and the repair shop, or, in the absence of such agreement, within 21 days of submission of the request for arbitration to the insurer, by an arbitrator selected by the Commissioner.
 The parties to the arbitration shall bear the costs of the arbitration equally, but the losing party shall be liable to the prevailing party for its costs, unless the arbitrator orders otherwise.
 If the arbitrator finds that the losing party acted in bad faith, he or she may also award the prevailing party attorney's fees, if any.
-The arbitrator shall make no finding or order as to any damages other than the award of costs and/or attorney's fees, if any.
+The arbitrator shall determine whether the repair shop was improperly stricken from the list, but shall make no finding or order as to any damages other than the award of costs and/or attorney's fees, if any.
 The decision of the arbitrator shall be final.